seul99/seul99/README.md

 ## print("`Hello World 👋`")
 <div align = "center">
-  Hi, I'm a novice web developer. <br>
+  Hello, I'm a university student aspiring to be a web developer. <br>
-  I'm a junior at university and My major is HCI Science.
-(Class of 2026) <br>
+  I'm in my fourth year and I plan to graduate in 2026. <br>
-  I'm trying various projects by myself. <br>
+  I am trying various projects on my own and working towards becoming a full-stack developer. <br>
-  I want to work on a project together! <br>
+  I would love to work on projects with all of you.
+Nice to meet you! <br>
 </div>

 <!--